-Welcome to the Third Nordic International Conference on Climate Change Adaptation.
-The conference is a follow-up to the highly successful conferences in Stockholm (2010) and Helsinki (2012) and aims to bring together scientists, practitioners and policy-makers with a particular interest in the Nordic region.
+The conference was a follow-up to the highly successful conferences in Stockholm (2010) and Helsinki (2012) and aimed to bring together scientists, practitioners and policy-makers with a particular interest in the Nordic region.

 Download the full programme here

-As highlighted in consecutive reports from the IPCC, there is overwhelming scientific evidence that anthropogenic climate change is taking place and the chances are high that future climate is going to change even more than what has already been realised.
+As highlighted in consecutive reports from the IPCC, there is overwhelming scientific evidence that anthropogenic climate change is taking place and the chances are high that future climate is going to change even more than what has already been realized.
 Impacts of changes over recent decades are likewise visible throughout the Nordic region, manifested e.g. through observed changes in the hydrological cycle, reductions in sea ice cover, lengthening growing seasons and the occurrence and strength of heavy rain events.
-Adaptation to these changes is already high on the agenda in the Nordic and international societies.
-However, science is providing new information on changes and their consequences, which calls for a wider dialogue to enable adjustments of already initiated adaptation plans as well as providing the baseline knowledge for future initiatives.
+Adaptation to these changes is high on the agenda in the Nordic and international societies.

-The conference “Adapting to Change: From Research to Decision-making” like its two predecessors seeks to advance existing common ground between scientists, practitioners and decision-makers and establish new ways forward for informed adaptation.
+The conference “Adapting to Change: From Research to Decision-making” like its two predecessors sought to advance existing common ground between scientists, practitioners and decision-makers and establish new ways forward for informed adaptation.

 Examples of pertinent questions to be highlighted